harrywang/tailpages/_posts/2022-01-11-tailpages-tutorial-nocode.md

 <img width="1100" src="https://user-images.githubusercontent.com/1081826/150209796-23851c4d-e63f-449d-a043-6a34cb64c242.png">

 Next, you can upload a profile image to replace the default avatar.
 Find the `assets\img` folder and add your own profile image (a square image is preferred.
-The one I uploaded is downloaded from https://unsplash.com/photos/1lGeOg6IULc and renamed to `johndoe.jpeg`):
+The one I uploaded was downloaded from https://unsplash.com/photos/1lGeOg6IULc and renamed to `johndoe.jpeg`):

 <img width="995" src="https://user-images.githubusercontent.com/1081826/150210081-0a19af28-a9c8-4403-9025-12e65982db65.png">